DermotKelly/POA/readme.txt

 Phase 6
 I ensured my application was successfully hosted via render and functioning correctly.
 The URL Address for this project is https://poa-ngi7.onrender.com

+Extension Capabilities
+Website is broken down into individual apps so each app could be used in different websites.